cjohansson/emacs-phps-mode/README.md

 ### Install via package manager

-You can install via ELPA, package will be loaded automatically then.
+You can install via ELPA (`M-x package-install` `phps-mode`), package will be loaded automatically then.

-### Install and load via use-package
+### Install, load and configure via use-package

 ``` emacs-lisp
 (use-package phps-mode